-In 2018, the 5th edition of WoFF aspires to bring more audiences, filmmakers and industry professionals together, creating a platform to exchange ideas, showcase their work and most importantly talk on film and new trends in the industry, women filmmakers of today and independent film production in Europe, the US and beyond.
+In 2022, the 9th edition of WoFF aspires to bring more audiences, filmmakers and industry professionals together, creating a platform to exchange ideas, showcase their work and most importantly talk on film and new trends in the industry, women filmmakers of today and independent film production in Europe, the US and beyond.
+2021 has been a challenging year for everyone and the creative industries, including film festivals and events.
+With our ninth edition in 2022, we hope to bring our audiences again close to each other, introduce new programmes, including a food film element and additional workshops, animation masterclasses and pitch panel sessions to increase accessibility and give stage to a larger number of talent.

-Our focus remains on independent cinema from all around the globe, by showcasing the work of first feature filmmakers, women directors and eastern European cinema in our three main sections, First Features, The Female Perspective & Focus on Balkan Cinema, respectively.
+Our focus remains on independent cinema from all over the world, by showcasing the work of first feature filmmakers, women directors and eastern European cinema in our three main sections, First Features, The Female Perspective & Focus on Balkan Cinema, respectively.
+We also continue supporting the world of animation, with our 5th Animation Day in Glasgow, in collaboration with our partners Animaze and Animated Women UK.
+Film screenings, panels, talks, youth workshops, Virtual Reality and networking events that will excite everyone, complete the programme!

-As part of our annual activity, in June 2019 WoFF collaborates with the Council for European Studies of the Columbia University in NYC to organise the 2nd EuropeNow Festival, a film event as part of their annual conference, held in Madrid.
-More info and instructions on how to submit will be available here and on our website soon.
+As part of our annual activity, in June 2022 WoFF collaborates with the Council for European Studies of the Columbia University in NYC to organise the 5th EuropeNow Festival, a film event as part of their annual conference, held in Lisbon, Portugal.
+More info and instructions on how to submit is available on our website.

 *First Feature Film Competition